oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 ## Best practices for Keycloak in production

 Keycloak can be started in development mode with the `start-dev` command or production mode with the `start` command.
-Production mode follows a _secure by default_ principle, and expects _hostname_ and _HTTPS/TLS_ configuration to be set, otherwise Keycloak won't start and will display an error.
+Production mode follows a _secure by default_ principle and expects _hostname_ and _HTTPS/TLS_ configuration to be set, otherwise, Keycloak won't start and will display an error.
 Also, in production mode HTTP is disabled by default.

 Keycloak documentation provides some key guidelines for production deployment that apply to all environments.

 - **HTTPS/TLS**: The exchange of credentials and other sensitive data with Keycloak requires all communication to and from Keycloak to be secured, so HTTP over TLS must be enabled.
-- **Keycloak hostname**: Keycloak usually runs in a private network but certain public facing endpoints must be exposed to applications.
-The base URLs determine how tokens are issued and validated, how action links are created and how the OpenID Connect Discovery Document `realms/{realm-name}/.well-known/openid-configuration` is created.
+- **Keycloak hostname**: Keycloak usually runs in a private network but certain public-facing endpoints must be exposed to applications.
+The base URLs determine how tokens are issued and validated, how action links are created, and how the OpenID Connect Discovery Document `realms/{realm-name}/.well-known/openid-configuration` is created.
-- **Reverse proxy**: A reverse proxy / load balancer component is recommended for a production environment, unifying the access to the network.
+- **Reverse proxy**: A reverse proxy/load balancer component is recommended for a production environment, unifying access to the network.
 Keycloak supports multiple proxy modes.
-The `edge` mode allows HTTP communication between the proxy and Keycloak, and the proxy keeps the secure connection with clients.
+The `edge` mode allows HTTP communication between the proxy and Keycloak, and the proxy keeps a secure connection with clients.
-- **Production grade database**: The database plays a crucial role in performance and Keycloak supports several production grade databases, including PostgreSQL.
+- **Production grade database**: The database plays a crucial role in the performance and Keycloak supports several production-grade databases, including PostgreSQL.
 - **High Availability**: Choose multi-mode clustered deployment.
 In production mode, distributed caching of realm and session data is enabled and all nodes in the network are discovered.

 ## Deploy microservices and Keycloak to Google

-In this walk-through, you will build a microservices architecture example from JHipster, consisting of a `gateway` application based on Spring Gateway  and two reactive microservices `blog` and `store`.
+In this walkthrough, you will build a microservices architecture example from JHipster, consisting of a `gateway` application based on Spring Gateway and two reactive microservices `blog` and `store`.
 The `gateway` will act as the entrance to your microservices, providing HTTP routing and load balancing, quality of service, security and API documentation for all microservices.
-With the help of the JHipster Kubernetes sub-generator you can deploy the application and its required services (Consul for service discovery, and Keycloak for OpoenID Connect) to Google Kubernetes Engine (GKE).
+With the help of the JHipster Kubernetes sub-generator, you can deploy the application and its required services (Consul for service discovery, and Keycloak for OpenID Connect) to Google Kubernetes Engine (GKE).

 ### Build a microservices architecture